Bondok6/Enumerable/README.md

 # Enumerable

-> In this project we learned how to use a module inside your class.
+> In this project we learned how to use a module inside a class.
 For this we created a class `MyList` and a module `MyEnumerable`. the module MyEnumerable will implement a subset of the functionality of [Enumerable](https://ruby-doc.org/core-3.0.0/Enumerable.html).

 ## Built With